 In machine-learning scenarios, generating a new feature, called feature engineering, takes a tremendous amount of work.
 The same features must be used both for training, based on historical data, and for the model prediction based on the online or real-time data.
 This creates a significant additional engineering effort, and leads to model inaccuracy when the online and offline features do not match.
-Furthermore, monitoring solutions must be built to track features and results and send alerts of data or model drift.
+Furthermore, monitoring solutions must be built to track features and results, and to send alerts upon data or model drift.

 Consider a scenario in which you train a model and one of its features is a comparison of the current amount to the average amount spent during the last 3 months by the same person.
-Creating such a feature is easy when you have the full dataset in training, but in serving, this feature must be calculated in an online manner.
-The “brute-force” way to address this is to have an ML engineer create an online pipeline that reimplements all the feature calculations done in the offline process.
+Creating such a feature is easy when you have the full dataset in training, but for serving this feature must be calculated in an online manner.
+The “brute-force” way to address this is to have an ML engineer create an online pipeline that re-implements all the feature calculations that comprise the offline process.
 This is not just time-consuming and error-prone, but very difficult to maintain over time, and results in a lengthy deployment time.
-This is exacerbated when having to deal with thousands of features with an increasing number of data engineers and data scientists that are creating and using the features.
+This is exacerbated when having to deal with thousands of features, and an increasing number of data engineers and data scientists that are creating and using the features.

 The feature store is comprised of the following:

 Feature — In machine-learning, a feature is an individual measurable property or characteristic of a phenomenon being observed.
 This can be raw data (e.g., transaction amount, image pixel, etc.) or a calculation derived from one or more other features (e.g., deviation from average, pattern on image, etc.).